 - Keeping the moisture locked inside the shaft is a good way to reduce frizz.
 Looking for the best hair oil for summer?
-Use Butta Butta Cream to seal, nourish, and protect.
-This is my personal blend of nutrient-dense oils, and it will keep your hair moisturized throughout the week.
+Use Butta Butta Cream to moisturize, and protect your hair.
+This is my personal blend of oils, and it will keep your hair moisturized and protected from the sun.

 Wondering which shampoo and conditioner to buy?
 Use the same moisturizing shampoos and conditioners that you’d use in the winter.

 Beware of anti-humidity products that contain DMDM hydantoin and imidazolidinyl urea.
 These two chemicals are formaldehyde releasers, and they are dangerous for your body.

 How to Style Natural Hair in the Summer

 Natural hair can get sweaty in the summer, and the salt from the sweat can dehydrate your strands.
 Your best bet is to wear your hair off the face and neck during hot weather.

 - High Puff.
 This is a simple and chic hairstyle where you place a puff on top of your head.